Jackson Jeffcoat: Winnipeg Blue Bombers

 Jeffcoat was signed by the Winnipeg Blue Bombers (CFL) on February 21, 2017.
 In 16 games played, Jeffcoat contributed 36 tackles, 7 sacks, 3 tackles on special teams, one interception, and a forced fumble.
 In Winnipeg's one postseason game, Jeffcoat had 5 tackles and a sack, but the Blue Bombers were defeated by Edmonton.
 2018 saw Jeffcoat miss several games with injury, but he still put up a respectable 21 tackles, 5 sacks, and 2 forced fumbles.
 Jeffcoat also had a monster postseason, with four sacks in two games played, but a loss to Calgary in the Western Division final denied Jeffcoat and the Blue Bombers a trip to the 106th Grey Cup.

 After fulfilling his CFL rookie contract, Jeffcoat was eligible to become a free agent on February 12, 2019.
 Jeffcoat was pursued by interested NFL teams, and was brought in for a workout by the Cincinnati Bengals.
-However, Jeffcoat was signed to a two year contract extension with the Blue Bombers on January 21, 2019.
+However, Jeffcoat was signed to a two-year contract extension with the Blue Bombers on January 21, 2019.
 Jeffcoat's 2019 season was almost identical to his 2018; he missed time with injury, played in the same number of games, had the same number of sacks and forced fumbles.
 In the 2019 Grey Cup, Jeffcoat had 4 tackles, 2 sacks and forced a fumble, which he recovered as the Blue Bombers went on to win 33-12.

 Jeffcoat signed a one-year contract extension with the Blue Bombers on January 8, 2021.
 He played in 12 regular season games for the Bombers during the 2021 season and set a career high with nine quarterback sacks and four forced fumbles, to go along with 26 defensive tackles.
 Jeffcoat was named a CFL All-Star for the first time in his career, as he helped the Bombers win consecutive Grey Cups.
 Jeffcoat missed two games in the 2022 season with a hip injury.

-On January 19, 2023 Jeffcoat and the Bombers agreed to a one-year contract extension.
+On January 19, 2023, Jeffcoat and the Bombers agreed to a one-year contract extension.
+Jeffcoat suffered a lower-body injury in the Bombers' Week 1 win, the injury caused him to miss some action at the start of the season.
+However, Jeffcoat recovered and played in the most games in a single season since his rookie year, and produced his second highest numbers of sacks and forced fumbles on the year.
+After not hearing much from the Bombers prior to free agency, Jeffcoat retired on February 9.